 Natural Occurrence in Australia

-Clear to yellow colour, watery, scent citrus, lemon fresh.
+Clear to yellow in colour; watery consistency; scent citrus, lemon fresh.

-Lemon Tea Tree essential oil is extracted via steam distillation of the middle and upper stem, branchlets and leaves.
-Lemon Tea Tree is grown in plantations in north east New South Wales.
+The essential oil is extracted via steam distillation of the middle and upper stem, branchlets and leaves.
+It is grown in plantations in north east New South Wales.
 Plantation trees are planted in rows and kept to a maximum height of 2 metres.
 They are machine harvested and immediately steam distilled to extract the highest quality oil.

 Traditional usage did include using the leaves for infections and for troubled skin conditions.